Dr. Oz Outlines a 28-Day Soda Quitting Plan

 • Week two: Go from diet soda to caffeine-free diet soda to rid your body of the caffeine fix.
 He suggests taking ibuprofen for headaches and snacking on foods rich in vitamin B.

-• Week three: Cut your soda intake down in half.
+• Week three: Cut your soda intake in half.
 Instead of only drinking the caffeine-free diet sodas, drink a seltzer water combined with a small percentage (about 20 percent) of your favorite fruit juice.

 • Week four: No more sodas!
 Just chew sugar-free gum when you need a sweet treat.

 Don't get me wrong . . .
-I'm all for quitting the soda habit, but I wonder if this is the best route.
+I'm all for quitting a soda habit, but I wonder if this is the best route.
 I rarely advocate artificial sweeteners, which is what most of the diet sodas have (hello, steps two and three!), and I wonder how easy it would actually be to give up the real deal for similar substitute items.
-If I were up for a no soda challenge, I think I'd just go cold turkey and not mess with the aspartame.
+If I were up for a no-soda challenge, I think I'd just go cold turkey and not mess with the aspartame.
 But hey, that's just me.
 What do you think about Dr. Oz's stop-the-soda-madness plan?